makr-group/cardbot/cardbot_ controller_controlled/controller/3d-printed files/README.txt

-STL Files for carbot controllers
+STL and Step files for carbot controllers

 STL are designed to be printed with PLA and are untested with PETG, ABS, and ABS.